 Implement Various Methods for TodoApp#

-Now that we can construct the class, we want to perform CRUD operations on SQLite, so we need corresponding methods like get_todos
+Now that we can construct the class, we want to perform CURD operations on SQLite, so we need corresponding methods like get_todos

 , get_todo(id)